SensehacK/dev-cheatsheet/ios/rxSwift/extensions.md

     }
 }

-public extension ObservableType where Element: ExpressibleByNilLiteral {
+extension ObservableType where Element: ExpressibleByNilLiteral {
     func unwrap<T>(default defaultWhenNil: T? = nil) -> Observable<T> where Element == T? {
         return self.flatMap { Observable.from(optional: $0 != nil ? $0 : defaultWhenNil) }
     }
 }

-public extension ObservableType where Element == Optional<Bool> {
+extension ObservableType where Element == Optional<Bool> {
     /// Unwraps the observable and emits any non `nil` value to the Rx stream, or emits the supplied `defaultWhenNil` argument if the value is `nil`.
     ///
     /// The default value of `defaultWhenNil` is `false`.